Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

 |Application	|Not supported|

  # Example
-  Input 1 to send notification to user chat
+  Input 1 to send a notification to user chat

-  Input 2 to send notification to specific Team
+  Input 2 to send a notification to a specific Team

-  Input 3 to send notification to user installed app
+  Input 3 to send a notification to user-installed app

-  Input 4 to send notification to Distribution list
+  Input 4 to send a notification to the Distribution list

-  Input 5 to send notification to Bulk users for installed app(csv)
+  Input 5 to send a notification to Bulk users for the installed app(CSV)

-  Input 6 to send notification to specific tab in application
+  Input 6 to send a notification to a specific tab in the application

   # Parameters